Ruelle-Pollicott Decay of Out-of-Time-Order Correlators in Many-Body Systems: Quantum Chaos Diagnostics

 \section{Quantum Chaos Diagnostics}

-To characterize the degree of quantum chaos in the kicked Ising spin chain, we employ two complementary diagnostics: spectral statistics and eigenstate delocalization.
-These indicators enable us to distinguish between integrable, chaotic, and intermediate regimes, providing essential context for interpreting the behavior of the OTOC and its connection to the Liouvillian gap.
+To characterize the spectral and dynamical properties of the kicked Ising spin chain, we employ two complementary diagnostics: spectral statistics and eigenstate delocalization.
+These indicators are commonly used to assess chaotic versus integrable-like behavior in finite quantum systems and serve to organize the different parameter regions considered in our analysis, providing context for the behavior of the OTOC decay and its relation to the Liouvillian gap.

 A well-established signature of quantum chaos is the statistical distribution of level spacings~\cite{bohigas1984characterization}.
-Chaotic systems exhibit Wigner-Dyson distributions predicted by random matrix theory (RMT), with the specific ensemble---in our case, the Circular Orthogonal Ensemble (COE)---determined by the symmetries of the system~\cite{mehta2004random}.
+Chaotic systems exhibit Wigner-Dyson distributions predicted by random matrix theory (RMT), with the specific ensemble---in our case, the circular orthogonal ensemble (COE)---determined by the symmetries of the system~\cite{mehta2004random}.
 In contrast, integrable systems display Poisson statistics reflecting the presence of extensive conserved quantities~\cite{berrytabor}.

 Rather than computing the full level-spacing distribution, we employ the ratio of adjacent spacings~\cite{oganesyan2007localization}, which provides a practical and robust diagnostic.
 For the Floquet operator satisfying